datalad/datalad-blog/content/posts/forgejo-runner-podman-deployment/index.md

 Depending on the host's network setup, it may be necessary (or desirable) to adjust the `container.network` setting in this file.
-This can be set to `host`, `bridge`, or the name of of a specific network.
+This can be set to `host`, `bridge`, or the name of a specific network.
 If left empty (default) a custom, container-specific network is created automatically.

 Next, we can create the directory where the runner will place all its runtime